1. Which course should I choose if I’m a beginner?

 Pls check out “Best starters – Hobby or Career” under IAF courses The best start is EFA for it teaches students basic design concepts with emphasis on correct techniques and foundation skills.
 However the CPD is also very popular and suitable for beginners covering more all-round skills.
 CPD includes EFA- European Flower Arrangement Concepts, JPBB- Wedding Bouquet Designs & FG- Floral Gift Designs.

 The techniques learned in both courses are completely different.
-If you want to learn free-hand technique for any size & shape of vases with any quantity of flower, then you should take WS3.
+If you want to learn free-hand technique for any size & shape of vases with any quantity of flower, then you should take ECO.
 But this course is on techniques, you can arrange the styles you learn from other courses.
 But for NF, the techniques and designs are for contemporary designs.
 This course is focusing on contemporary “Nufleur” style and that’s why it has 3 levels.

 4. What if I want to learn flower arrangement as a hobby, which course should I take?

 If you have never learned flower arrangement before, please take EFA first.
 Then you can take any other courses which you find interesting.
-Suggested hot courses are : EFA, WS3, NF, NB, NS, FRA, FG, DFA, GBFA, and Jane Packer London courses.
+Suggested hot courses are : EFA, ECO, NF, NB, NS, FRA, FG, DFA, GBFA, and Jane Packer London courses.

 5. If I want to equip myself and prepare to open or work in a flower shop in the future, which courses should I start with?

 Must start with CPD , then FM, and take the courses marked with a RED STAR.

 6. I have learned a bit of flower arrangement before, should I start from the very basic still?

 It depends on whether you find that your foundation is strong enough.
 If not, start with EFA.
 If yes, then you can choose any courses you are interested.

 7. Can I take the JANE PACKER courses if I’m a beginner ?